maddenp-noaa/wxvx/README.md

 ## Configuration

-The content of the YAML configuration file supplied via `-c` / `--config` is described in the table below.
+An overview of the content of the YAML configuration file specified via `-c` / `--config` is described in the table below.
+See the subsections below for more detailed information.
+Use the `-s` / `--show` CLI switch to show a pro-forma config with sample values for reference.

 ```
-┌────────────────────┬───────────────────────────────────────────────────┐
+┌────────────────────┬──────────────────────────────────────────────┐
 │ Key                │ Description                                  │
-├────────────────────┼───────────────────────────────────────────────────┤
+├────────────────────┼──────────────────────────────────────────────┤
 │ baseline:          │ Description of the baseline dataset          │
 │   compare:         │   Verify and/or plot forecast?               │
 │   name:            │   Dataset descriptive name                   │
 │   template:        │   Template for baseline GRIB file URLs       │
 │ cycles:            │ Cycles to verify                             │
 │   start:           │   First cycle as ISO8601 timestamp           │
 │   step:            │   Interval between cycles as hh[:mm[:ss]]    │
 │   stop:            │   Last cycle as ISO8601 timestamp            │
 │ forecast:          │ Description of the forecast dataset          │
 │   coords:          │   Names of coordinate variables              │
 │     latitude:      │     Latitude variable                        │
 │     level:         │     Level variable                           │
 │     longitude:     │     Longitude variable                       │
-│     time:          │     Names of time variables (see 'Time' below)    │
+│     time:          │     Names of time variables                  │
 │       inittime:    │       Forecast initialization time           │
 │       leadtime:    │       Forecast leadtime                      │
 │       validtime:   │       Forecast validtime                     │
 │   mask:            │   Sequence of [lat, lon] pairs (optional)    │
 │   name:            │   Dataset descriptive name                   │
 │   path:            │   Filesystem path to Zarr/netCDF dataset     │
-│   projection:      │   Projection information (see 'Projection' below) │
+│   projection:      │   Projection information                     │
 │ leadtimes:         │ Leadtimes to verify                          │
 │   start:           │   First leadtime as hh[:mm[:ss]]             │
 │   step:            │   Interval between leadtimes as hh[:mm[:ss]] │
 │   stop:            │   Last leadtime as hh[:mm[:ss]]              │
 │ meta:              │ Optional free-form data section              │
 │ paths:             │ Paths                                        │
 │   grids:           │   Where to store grids                       │
 │     baseline:      │     Baseline grids                           │
 │     forecast:      │     Forecast grids                           │
 │   run:             │   Where to store run data                    │
 │ variables:         │ Mapping describing variables to verify       │
 │   VAR:             │   Forecast-dataset variable name             │
 │     level_type:    │     Generic level type                       │
 │     levels:        │     Sequence of level values                 │
 │     name:          │     Canonical variable name                  │
-└────────────────────┴───────────────────────────────────────────────────┘
+└────────────────────┴──────────────────────────────────────────────┘
 ```

-Use the `-s` / `--show` CLI switch to show a pro-forma config with realistic values for reference.
+### baseline

-- The `baseline` URL template may include `{yyyymmdd}` (forecast date) and `{hh}` (forecast hour) Jinja2 expressions, which will be replaced with appropriate values at run time.
+The `baseline` URL template may include `{yyyymmdd}` (cycle date), `{hh}` (cycle time), and `{fh}` (forecast hour, aka leadtime) Jinja2 expressions, which will be replaced with appropriate values at run time. `yyyymmdd` and `hh` are Python `str` values, and `fh` is an `int`.

+### cycles

-- The last cycle/leadtime is included in verification.
-That is, the ranges are inclusive of their upper bounds.
+When using `start` / `step` / `stop` syntax, the final cycle is included in verification.
+That is, the range is inclusive of its upper bound.
-- The `meta:` block may contain, for example, values tagged with YAML anchors referenced elsewhere via aliases (see the _Aliases_ section [here](https://pyyaml.org/wiki/PyYAMLDocumentation)), or values referenced elsewhere in Jinja2 expressions to be rendered by `uwtools` (see examples in [here](https://uwtools.readthedocs.io/en/stable/sections/user_guide/cli/tools/config.html#realize)).
-- The `variables:` block is an arbitrarily long mapping from forecast-dataset variable names to generic descriptions of the named variables.
-Generic-description attributes (names and level types) follow ECMWF conventions: See the [Parameter Database](https://codes.ecmwf.int/grib/param-db/) for names, and [this list](https://codes.ecmwf.int/grib/format/edition-independent/3/) or the output of [`grib_ls`](https://confluence.ecmwf.int/display/ECC/grib_ls) run on a GRIB file containing the variable in question, for level types.
-- Currently supported level types are: `atmosphere`, `heightAboveGround`, `isobaricInhPa`, `surface`.
-- A `levels:` value should only be specified if a level type supports it.
-Currently, these are: `heightAboveGround`, `isobaricInhPa`.
-- [CF Metadata](https://cfconventions.org/) are added to the copies made of forecast variables that are provided to MET, which requires them.
-See [this database](https://cfconventions.org/Data/cf-standard-names/current/build/cf-standard-name-table.html) for CF standard names and units.
-- The `forecast.mask` value may be omitted, or set to the YAML value `null`, in which case no masking will be applied.

-### Projection

-The `forecast.projection` value should be a mapping with at least a `proj` key identifying the ID of the [projection](https://proj.org/en/stable/operations/projections/index.html), and potentially additional projection attributes depending on the `proj` value:

-  - When `proj` is [`latlon`](https://proj.org/en/stable/operations/conversions/latlon.html), specify no additional attributes.
-  - When `proj` is [`lcc`](https://proj.org/en/stable/operations/projections/lcc.html), specify attributes `a`, `b`, `lat_0`, `lat_1`, `lat_2`, and `lon_0`.

-### Time
+### forecast.coords.time

 Specify values under `forecast.coords.time` as follows: